norbelcasasmurillo/ticket-lifecycle/README.md

 - **Password:** Password1
 - **Username:** john
 - **Password:** Password1
-- Then on john's account.
-Set these new properties setting for Karen's open ticket:
+- Then on john's account, set these new properties setting for Karen's open ticket:
 - **SLA Plan:** Sev-A (1 hour, 24/7)
 - **Comment:** Wide Impact, customers unable to do online banking.
 - Then click update.